 If your work situation changes because of COVID-19, your pension could be affected.
 Learn about your options if you take a leave, have your hours reduced, are temporarily laid off or change your retirement plans.

-Earliest retirement ages haven’t changed.
+Earliest retirement ages haven’t changed because of COVID-19.
 If you do retire early, you may receive a reduced pension.

-- A leave with full pay does not count as leave because both you and your employer are still contributing to the plan.
+A leave with full pay doesn’t count as a leave because both you and your employer are still contributing to the plan.

-If you take an unpaid leave approved by your employer that isn’t covered by the COVID-19 leave under the ESA, you may be able to buy service for this period – it will be treated as general leave.
-This may apply, for example, if you’re self-isolating to follow general social distancing guidelines.
-You’ll be required to pay the full cost of the purchase of service.
+If you take an unpaid leave approved by your employer that isn’t covered under the ESA, you may be able to buy service for this period—it will be treated as general leave.
+For general leaves, you’ll be required to pay the full cost of the purchase of service.